 Looking for insider tips for visiting Kruger National Park?

-Be sure to eat lunch at Lower Sabie Rest Camp!
+Be sure to eat lunch at Lower Sabie Rest Camp, which turned out to be one of our favorite experiences in South Africa.

 The restaurant here overlooks a major watering hole, and we couldn’t believe the views during lunchtime!